RobTillaart/DAC8574/README.md

 |   0x4E    |  HIGH  |   LOW  |
 |   0x4F    |  HIGH  |  HIGH  |

-TODO README

-Using pins A2 and A3 it should be possible to use up to 16 devices on the same bus, but this is not currently supported by this library.

 The datasheet states that the address is configured at power-on, so it is probably not possible to 'multiplex' these chips by adjusting the address pins during operation, but feedback welcome if you try this.

+### Extended address

+By using the A2 and A3 pins one can "extend" the address of the device, effectively use up to 16 devices on the same I2C bus.
+Please note the A2 and A3 pins are not part of the I2C address but are part (2 bits) of the internal control byte.
+These bits are not seen on an I2C scanner as part of the address.

+TODO verify working extended address.

+- I2C address conflict?

 ### I2C pull ups

 To be able to reach 1 MHz (ESP32) the pull ups need to be fairly strong.
-Preliminary tests (DAC8571) indicate that 2K work.
+Preliminary tests (DAC8571) indicate that 2K works.

 ### I2C performance

+TODO

 Extend table, use output of **DAC8574_performance.ino**